build-on-aws/content/posts/a-gentle-intro-to-transformer-and-gen-ai/index.md

 If you have direct access to LLMs, you have the option to deploy the LLM on your own environment or host them on 3rd party platform (e.g. Amazon SageMaker JumpStart, Amazon Bedrock (preview)) to further fine-tune with your own target data and generate your own model.

-Similar with prompt engineering, there are many techniques for fine-tuning.
-And each individual fine tuning technique can easily fill-in multiple blog posts.
+Similar to prompt engineering, there are many techniques for fine-tuning.
+And each individual fine-tuning technique could easily fill multiple blog posts.
 Therefore, here we just list some of the popular ones to give you an idea on where to get start.

 **The goal of Fine Tuning is:**